hamoid/TM-Spektrum-SCS-Perf-2016/README.md

 ## To install
 You need [Node.js](https://nodejs.org/) and [Gibberish](https://github.com/charlieroberts/Gibberish) installed.
-Clone/Copy the project to a local directory.
+Copy the project to a local directory.
 Open the command line and navigate to the project folder.
 Populate the dependencies with
 ```shell